openem-team/openem/doc/pipelines.rst

 `infer.py` generates a csv with inference results, so another utility must interpret these results and submit to the underlying Tator web service.
 A script called `uploadToTator.py` is located in scripts, but similar to `infer.py`;
-inserting a layer between the raw script can be helpful to mananage the environment.
+inserting a layer between the raw script can be helpful to manage the environment.

 .. literalinclude:: ../scripts/tator/teardown.py